Scleral Contact Lenses

 Standard contact lenses may not be the best option for everyone, including those with an abnormally shaped cornea or some kind of eye condition.
 In cases like these, people may be advised against wearing normal contact lenses.

 Specialty contact lenses are an alternative that can be used for various vision problems and refractive errors.
 Several types are available, but the specific type of specialty contact lens a person needs will vary depending on their unique needs and eye health.
-Scleral contact lenses are one such type of specialty contact lenses that can be helpful for certain people.
+Scleral contact lenses, for instance, can be helpful for certain individuals.

 At Lighthouse Vision, we not only provide contact lens exams in Milford but also fittings for scleral contacts for those who could benefit from these types of contact lenses.